Note: We've updated this article to reflect the most recent TikTok statistics for 2023.

 Just as you would with any other channel, segment your content to see which creators drive results for your brand.

-Jumping on trends and contributing to the conversation is one of the most important things to pay attention to when building out your Reels and TikTok marketing strategy.
-Pay attention to what’s trending on the For You and Discovery pages to tailor content to fit your own brand voice.
-Trends are always popping off in different forms.
-Develop a habit of watching the first ten videos on each platform and pay attention to consistencies among hashtags, sounds, and transitions.
+Jumping on trends and contributing to the conversation is one of the most important things to pay attention to when figuring out how to go viral on TikTok and when building out your TikTok growth strategy.
+Pay attention to what’s trending on the For You and Discovery pages to tailor content to fit your brand voice.

-It’s natural to expect Instagram and TikTok to have some crossover.
-Be strategic when filming your content so that you can show up with original content in both places without spending a ton of extra time creating.
+It’s natural to expect your Instagram and TikTok accounts to have some crossover in content.
+Be strategic when filming so that you can show up with original content in both places without spending a ton of extra time creating content for your cross-channel marketing strategy.
 Food52 shares the same recipes to each channel, but the team knows that on Reels, people will engage with visuals of food and recipes alone, while on TikTok, they can lean into their personalities a little more.